cryogars/density-models/README.md

 <details open>
   <summary><h2>Installation and Setup</summary>

 This project uses *Conda* for environment management.
+However, you can use any environment management tool of your choice.
+For example, you can manage Python versions with [pyenv](https://github.com/pyenv/pyenv) and create a virtual environment using [venv](https://docs.python.org/3/library/venv.html).
+Go to **Step 3** if you wish not to use *Conda*.

 ### 1. Install Conda